demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

   <br>
   <b>The Knight</b>, a Coil-head variant
   <br>
-  Acts like a regular coil-head, but is noticeably slower and prefers spawning from statue props, especially ones passed by scavengers.
+  Acts like a regular coil-head, but is slightly slower and prefers spawning from statue props, especially ones passed by scavengers.
+Takes a bit longer to exit the cooldown state, and enters a brief cooldown state after hitting a player.
   <br>
   <img src="https://i.imgur.com/tV8Nw0A.png">

   <br>
   <b>The Maid</b>, a Butler variant
   <br>
   Acts like a regular butler, but kills very quickly.
-As a tradeoff, it is slower, has less health.
+As a tradeoff, it is slower and has less health.
 When killed, drops the Maid's Knife and summons a revenant ghost towards the maid's killer.
   <br>
   The revenant deals critical damage.
 It is only fully visible to the maid's killer, and will only target/harm them.
 They can slowed down by it's target staring it down.
 Once the revenant deals damage, the target dies, or the target leaves the dungeon, the revenant disappears.
   <br>